Today the customer is in control.

-Thought leadership is a choice and is not off is some inaccessible Ivory Tower.
+Thought leadership is a choice and is not off in some inaccessible Ivory Tower.

 We all have the power to be thought leaders.

-Thought leadership demands merely that we are committed to working with customers and clients in a respectable manner by creating value in every step of the buyer's journey and thinking long-term.
+Simply put, thought leadership demands that we are committed to respectably working with customers and clients by creating value in every step of the buyer's journey and thinking long-term.

 But many of organizations continue to struggle with how to do that and connect in a meaningful manner.

 As a first step, organizations must abandon aggressive sales behaviors that buyers are resisting and employing behaviors shaped by thought leadership management.

 Working with boardrooms and C-Suite executives from multinational corporations, trade associations, and disruptive startups, I have seen first-hand leaders who do create compelling communications, focused content, and winning commerce are thriving and making a difference.

 To harness the power of thought leadership to foster sales in this new environment, employ strategic thinking and thought leader tactics.